Homogenization with Guaranteed Bounds via Primal-Dual Physically Informed Neural Networks: Physically Informed Neural Networks for Homogenization

 To show how existing PINN homogenization approaches can be improved by introducing the dual form training loss, we adopt the PINN architecture introduced by \cite{JIANG2023115972} (Fig.~\ref{fig:PINN_scheme}), which was demonstrated to produce a good approximation of the solution of \eqref{eq:primal_strong} for a wide range of different material functions with smooth coefficients, see Fig.~\ref{fig:PINN_scheme}.
 This network is characterized by a unique periodic layer that employs learnable cosine functions.
 This design choice ensures that the network's output is inherently periodic, thereby eliminating the need to incorporate a boundary condition term into the training loss.

 \FloatBarrier

 The network takes as input the microscopic coordinates $x_1$ and $x_2$ and produces output in one of two forms: it can either deliver the fluctuating temperature $\widetilde{u}_{\rm NN}$ in the primal form or provide the stream function $\widetilde{w}_{\rm NN}$ in the dual form.
-The architecture includes the periodic layer alongside one or more sequential residual layers, which utilize smooth activation functions like the hyperbolic tangent.
+Thus, by training two separate networks with the same architecture, we can obtain a primal and a dual solution to the homogenization problem.
+The architecture of each network includes the periodic layer alongside one or more sequential residual layers, which utilize smooth activation functions like the hyperbolic tangent.